FranciscoMendes10866/identer/jenkins/readme.md

 http://localhost:8080
 ```

-Then, on your terminal, execute the following code:
+Then, on your terminal, execute the following cmd:

 ```bash
 docker logs [CONTAINER ID]